blueprintjs/core/src/components/icon/icon.md

 @## Static components

 The `<Icon>` component loads icon paths via dynamic module imports by default.
-An alternative API is available in the __@blueprintjs/icons__ package which provides static imports of each icon as a React component.
+An alternative API is available in the __blueprintjs-icons__ package which provides static imports of each icon as a React component.
 The example below uses the `<Calendar>` component.

 Note that some `<Icon>` props are not yet supported for these components, such as `intent`.